KushinaAtori/Yumi-Kuchiki-Bot/README.md

 Yumi Kuchiki Bot is an open-source bot that runs on `discordJS`.
 This bot is currently to help me understand `JSON`, `Libs`, and `Frameworks`.

 Originally this bot was for normal commands.
-However, with Discord switching to `Slash Commands` I think it was time to finally take the initiative and learn while also showing off my skills and word.
+However, with Discord switching to `Slash Commands` I think it was time to finally take the initiative and learn while also showing off my skills and work.

 I have always been fond of the idea `Open-Source` and I am glad that it is possible to wright & publish code for free with no restrictions.